The next week we continued across the Andes in northern Peru and prepared to move on up north to Quito, Ecuador. I also wrote a letter home.

 Late last night I got furious over the clogged drains in the bathroom and called the reception.
 The sent a guy up with a suction pump and fixed it.
 We decided to change hotels anyway.

 - Hostal Berlin.
 Here we paid 160 intis (4 USD) for two beds and a bathroom.
 Not an attractive place.
-It is situated on the Balta Street by the market.
+Balta Street by the market.
 Rough map location.

 We bought bus tickets to Tumbes at the border to Ecuador at the Express Nor Pacifico for 200 intis (5 USD).
 We are leaving tonight at nine.